A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 The trust’s board meets about once every month, so expect a longer response time once you’ve applied.

-For any questions and to request an application, contact the MDVA Grant Administrator at (800) 446-4926 ext 6460.
+If you have any questions or would like to request an application, contact the MDVA Grant Administrator at (800) 446-4926 ext.
+6460.

 Death Benefits for Survivors of Service Members Killed in Action

-Maryland awards death benefits to family members of those who pay the ultimate price to serve our nation.
-This awards up to $125,000 to families of service members killed in action or due to a wound suffered in Iraq or Afghanistan.
 The service member must have been a resident of Maryland, and survivors have up to three years after death to submit the application for the death benefit.

-Learn how to apply with the Maryland Department of Public Safety and Correctional Services Office by calling (410) 339-3783 or emailing [email protected].
+Learn how to apply with the Maryland Department of Public Safety and Correctional Services Office by calling (410) 339-3783 or emailing [email protected]

 Maryland Veteran Benefits for Housing